TGRHavoc/live_map-interface/docs/FAQ.md

 ### Error with Socket Connection

 Most likely a network issue.
 Make sure you have correctly opened your ports for the websocket connection.

-### Not Able to Communicate with the FiveM server

-- Make sure the resource is actually starting on the server.
-Usually, setting the debug to debug or something should give you enough information to see if it's starting.
-- If it is starting and listening, make sure it's allowed through the firewall.

 ### Interface Not Connecting to Server